MemeGlobal/compliance/README.md

 ## Usage

 ### For Compliance Teams
-- Review `compliance.yml` for detailed requirement mappings
+- **Primary reference**: `compliance_knowledge_base.md` - Contains all normalized compliance statements ready for Confluence imports
-- Use `compliance_knowledge_base.md` for Confluence imports
+- Review `compliance.yml` and `FORTUNE_questionnaire_QA.md` as source questionnaires
-- Reference `FORTUNE_questionnaire_QA.md` for vendor questionnaire responses
+- Use `controlled_tag_taxonomy.md` when creating or updating statements to ensure consistent tagging

 ### For Technical Teams
-- Reference `compliance.yml` for implementation requirements
+- Reference `compliance_knowledge_base.md` for the current list of compliance statements and their status
-- Check fit/gap analysis for feature status
+- Review source questionnaires (`compliance.yml`, `FORTUNE_questionnaire_QA.md`) for detailed requirement mappings and evidence

-- Review compliance evidence for verification
+### For Documentation Teams

-### For Documentation
+- **Always reference** `controlled_tag_taxonomy.md` before creating new statements - tags must be selected from this taxonomy only
-- Use `controlled_tag_taxonomy.md` for consistent tagging
+- Use `compliance_knowledge_base.md` as the source of truth for all compliance statements
-- Follow `confluence_knowledge_base_table_template.md` for table structure
+- Follow `confluence_knowledge_base_table_template.md` for table structure when importing to Confluence

 ## Document Information